GHamrouni/Recommender/README.md

 Recommender
 =======================

-A very simple C library for product recommendations using matrix factorization (MF).
+A C library for product recommendations/suggestions using collaborative filtering (CF).

-Computing the product recommendation using a latent factor model
+Recommender analyzes the the feedback of some users (implicit and explicit) and their preferences for some items.
+It learns patterns and predicts the most suitable products for a particular user.

 Keywords
 --------